Skip to main content

 Configure organization context prompt

-Demo: GitHub Context in Action
+Demo: GitHub context in action

-Here’s an example of how GitHub-based context works in practice.
 Ana references the context repository to understand previous work and team preferences: Ana accessing persistent memory for context Ana retrieves and applies stored context, providing responses aligned with previous work and established patterns: Ana applying persistent memory to deliver contextual results

-Best Practices
+Best practices

 Never auto-merge PRs from Ana.
 Always manually review to ensure changes are accurate, don’t contain sensitive information, and will produce the desired behavior.